 After your school purchases Pre-AP courses, here’s what to do before the school year begins.

 - Work with your principal to appoint a Course Audit administrator (unless you choose to fill this role).
-This position should be filled by an instructional leader who is empowered to attest to the curriculum and resource requirements for implementation at your school site.
+This position should be filled by an instructional leader empowered to attest to the curriculum and resource requirements for implementation at your school site.
 Learn about the responsibilities of the Pre-AP Course Audit administrator.
 Stay in communication with the Course Audit administrator throughout the Course Audit process.

 - Let teachers and 1 required school leader know about the required professional learning.

 - As soon as it opens, get familiar with Pre-AP Classroom and explore the resources you can access there.